mmuratarat/mmuratarat.github.io/_pages/faq.md

 37. [What is the difference between dummying and one-hot encoding?](#what-is-the-difference-between-dummying-and-one-hot-encoding)
 38. [What is out-of-core learning?](#what-is-out-of-core-learning)
 39. [How do you detect outliers in a dataset?](#how-do-you-detect-outliers-in-a-dataset)
+40. What is Hamming Distance?
+41. What is the difference between Mahalanobis distance and Euclidean distance?
 29. How do you deal with missing value in a data set?
 30. How do you deal with imbalanced data?
 31. How do you deal with high cardinality?